 - Regular fertilizing keeps them looking robust.

-- If they are trimmed back from time to time, you will have a fuller, lusher looking plant.
-Cut a few of the vines back a little, just below where a leaf and the vine meet, and remove any straggly vines, every few months.
+- If they are trimmed back some, from time to time, you will have a fuller, lusher looking plant.
+Every few months, cut a few of the vines back a little, close to where the leaf and vine meet.

-- Stem cuttings root very easily in water and can be planted in potting soil when the roots have grown to be about 2" long or longer.
+- This is the easiest way: Stem cuttings root very easily in water and can be planted in potting soil when the roots have grown to be about 2" long or longer.